FermiSummerSchool/FermiBottle/README.md

 ### Upload to dockerhub

- 1. Find the hash of your image `docker image`
+ 1. Find the hash of your image `docker images`
  1. Tag the image `docker tag IMAGE_HASH areustle/fermibottle:TAGNAME`
  1. Push to dockerhub `docker push areustle/fermibottle`